MakeItBack/Toy-Robot-Challenge/README.md

 ## Summary
 Move a toy robot around a 5x5 grid using simple commands<br>
-A coding challenge project built for ReadyTech
+A coding challenge built for ReadyTech

 ## Technologies
 [